dottorblaster/jovanotti/README.md

 # jovanotti.js
-A fimple tranfcoding library from italian to fome ferious flang
+A fimple tranfcoding library from italian to fome feriouf flang

 ## Fetup
 ```